 Have all ingredients at room temperature.

-1. Preheat oven to 350 degrees F. Grease and flour two 10 inch round cake pans.
+1. Preheat oven to 350 degrees F. Grease and flour two 9 inch round cake pans or two 8 inch round cake pans.

 2. Over a sheet of waxed paper, sift together the flour, baking powder and salt; set aside.